 And if that wasn’t enough, we’re also working on some pretty exciting new stuff here at Virta.
 For example, our proprietary Plug&Charge feature allows our customers to identify themselves directly by connecting their vehicle to a charger.
 No pin codes, RFID tags, or credit cards necessary.
-Unfortunately, currently, the only car supporting the Plug&Charge technology at the market is Smart.

 6. The environmental impact of EVs

 Altogether EVs consumed approximately 80 terawatt-hours of electricity in 2020, a large proportion of which can be attributed to two-wheelers in China.
 Only about 1% of the total electricity consumption globally accounts to electric vehicles in 2020, when EVs already accounted for 4.6 % of the global vehicle fleet.

 During the year 2020, more than 50 million tonnes of carbon-dioxide equivalent of GHC emissions were saved by use of EVs, globally.
 In practice, all emissions from EVs are born as a result of the manufacturing process, whereas a similar logic can’t be applied to internal combustion engine (ICE) cars.
 In the grand scheme of things, it seems safe to conclude that the public debate over EVs vs. ICE cars environmental impact is turning in the favor of EVs.

 We debunked a lot of the misinformation that’s currently circulating about EVs and what it takes to produce them.